NeetDodhia/University_Addmission_Prediction/README.md

 # Admission_Prediction
-This is an Admission Prediction model using Linear regression which is deployed using Heroku
+This is an Admission Prediction model using Linear regression which is deployed using Heroku and Microsoft Azure